BlenderCN-Org/compAS/docs/source/pages/examples/applications/rhino/meshmodeling.rst

 Remeshing Exercise
 -------------------

-Let the user select edges to be swapped (optional: collapsed) in a triangular mesh.
+Let the user select a vertex in a triangular mesh and swap every second adjacent edges edge.
+Only allow this to work on vertices with a valency/degree of six.

 .. seealso::

+	* :mod:`brg.datastructures.mesh.mesh`
     * :mod:`brg.datastructures.mesh.operations`